-Before you call an SDK to send and receive messages in HTTP mode, create resources in the Message Queue for Apache RocketMQ console.
+Before you call an HTTP client SDK to send and subscribe to messages, you must create required resources in the Message Queue for Apache RocketMQ console.

 Message Queue for Apache RocketMQ provides SDKs for multiple programming languages to send and subscribe to messages over TCP and HTTP.
 To use Message Queue for Apache RocketMQ, you must create an instance, a topic, and a group ID.
 Due to client differences, a group ID cannot be used for both TCP clients and HTTP clients.
 Therefore, you must create group IDs for TCP clients and HTTP clients separately.